 Table of Contents[Hide][Show]

 Why such widespread enthusiasm about Saratoga Springs?
-Cultural Heritage TravelingMom headed to New York state to find out.
-Her tips can take you to the performing arts center, downtown, state park, city park and racetrack.
+Let us count the ways.
+There’s the performing arts center, downtown, state park, city park and racetrack.
 They’re close to each other and the cosmos too!
 These tips ring true for girlfriend getaways, romantic travel and family fun.
 Solo travel too.

 13 Saratoga Springs, NY, Summer Pleasures

 Art, music and the cosmos collided in pleasurable ways throughout the Saratoga Springs, New York 2018 summer season.
 They’re shaping up to do so again in 2019.

 That’s because the Saratoga Performing Arts Center, located in a 2,400-acre park, reaches beyond even the wonders of music, dance, theater and nature’s beauty.

 They’ve woven their vision like thin strands of DNA uniting this earth and the next.
 Art and Cosmos, they call it.
 This TravelingMom was immersed in the first annual Out of the World Festival.